samarabbas/temporal-documentation-legacy/docs/08_running_temporal/01_server_configuration.md

 The `statsd` sections supports the following settings:

-- `hostPort` - the statsd server host:port
+- `hostPort` - the statsd server host:port.
-- `prefix` - specific prefix in reporting to statsd
+- `prefix` - specific prefix in reporting to `statsd`.
-- `flushInterval` - maximum interval for sending packets. (*Default* 1 second)
+- `flushInterval` - maximum interval for sending packets. (*Default* 1 second).
-- `flushBytes` - specifies the maximum udp packet size you wish to send. (*Default* 1432 bytes)
+- `flushBytes` - specifies the maximum UDP packet size you wish to send. (*Default* 1432 bytes).

 Additionally, metrics supports the following non-provider specific settings:

-- `tags` - the set of key-value pairs to be reported
+- `tags` - the set of key-value pairs to be reported.
-- `prefix` - sets the prefix to all outgoing metrics
+- `prefix` - sets the prefix to all outgoing metrics.

 ## kafka
-The `kafka` section describes the configuration needed to connect to all kafka clusters and supports the following values:
+The `kafka` section describes the configuration needed to connect to all Kafka clusters and supports the following values:

-- `tls` - Uses the TLS structure as under the `persistence` section.
+- `tls` - uses the TLS structure as under the `persistence` section.
-- `clusters` - Map of Named ClusterConfig definitions, which describe the configuration for each Kafka cluster.
+- `clusters` - map of named `ClusterConfig` definitions, which describe the configuration for each Kafka cluster.
 A `ClusterConfig` definition contains a list of brokers using the configuration value `brokers`.
-- `topics` - Map of topics to kafka clusters.
+- `topics` - map of topics to Kafka clusters.
-- `cadence-cluster-topics`- Map of named TopicList definitions
+- `cadence-cluster-topics`- map of named `TopicList` definitions.
-- `applications` - Map of Named TopicList definitions
+- `applications` - map of named `TopicList` definitions.

 A `TopicList` definition describes the topic names for each cluster and contains the following required values:
 - `topic`